logo elektroda

 📢 Listen (AI):

 Is it sensible to buy a touchscreen monitor for the workshop?
 What is the configuration of a touchscreen monitor?
-How much power does such a monitor with a resolution of 15.6 " consume?
+How much power does such a 15.6" monitor consume?
 Is Windows able to support an additional touch monitor when the main screen has no touch support?
 I will try to check this here.

-The monitor shown here was bought for £260 with the idea of making internet browsing more accessible for an elderly person.
+The monitor shown here was bought for £260 with a view to making internet browsing more accessible for an elderly person.
 This involves basic page navigation without typing, scrolling, clicking links and, if necessary, going back or entering any of the tabs in the web browser.
 I took the opportunity to grab it for testing.

 Let's start with the contents of the kit and packaging.
 The product is well protected for travel.
 We include a stand and HDMI and VGA cables.
 The monitor also has a USB cable, this is what it uses to transmit touch information.